There’s lots of ways to frame what I’m trying to do with Banging Rocks. Tonight I’m focusing on privilege.

 I also come from the sort of affluence that is so ubiquitously colonial that the colonizer eye doesn’t even recognize it as such.
 I want to work to decolonize – heart, mind, language, land, economy and nationhood.
 I want to work with the individuals and Nations who are interested in working with a colonizer eager to acknowledge, learn, listen, document, And those who want to work together to bridge a way forward through the cascading, traumatic, ongoing apocalypse being perpetrated.

 My neurodiversity gets pegged as “Gifted”.
 Or Weirdo.
 I want to work with all the other weirdos whose neurological ways of experiencing and being in the world gets judged as “not normal” to help our culture stop marginalizing them or trying to fix them and start instead to understand and support them, and ideally realize that diversity is what yields cultural robustness.
+I also want to work with those who feel bound to normalcy and let that bondage prevent them from actually given the amazing gifts they have to offer to the world and themselves.

 I live in the land and culture where I was raised.
 I want to work with those forced away from their homelands.
 I want collaborate to build community, to document and pass on culture and cultural learning, and to help others understand the complex, nuanced and vibrant lives and trajectories that lie behind the two dimensionalizing words “immigrant” and “refugee”.